“Ahh, Tinder! The Crystal Meth of Online Dating.”

 However for most of the populace it isn’t so.
 The easiest way for them would be to install a dating app – either for a hookup, random sex or search for an ideal partner.
 Dreamers among them may fantasize of landing a relationship and even end up at the altar taking sacred vows.

-It all sounds so mushy and sweet with you having this glimmer of hope.
+It all sounds so mushy and sweet having this glimmer of hope.
+For most of us a relationship is that heady feeling that makes us abandon all reason.
+We feel alive, content and fulfilled.

 What if going on an app works out?
 What if you hit the jackpot?